kvchen/BERC-automated-finance-tracker/README.md

 ### Modification

-This project was created by [Kevin Chen](https://github.com/kvchen), and is currently being maintained by [Kevin Chen](https://github.com/kvchen).
+This project is created and maintained by [Kevin Chen](https://github.com/kvchen).
 If modification is necessary, please get in touch with the current maintainer.

 This code is free and open source under the [MIT license](https://raw.githubusercontent.com/kvchen/BERC-automated-finance-tracker/master/LICENSE).